 I was introduced to Dyson when my girlfriend brought over her parents’ vacuum to show me what it could do.
-Having grown up a few miles from the Hoover Company in Stark County, Ohio, I’d always been loyal to my hometown brand.
+Having grown up a few miles from the Hoover Company in Ohio, I’d always been loyal to my hometown brand.
 So I was skeptical.
 How could anything beat a Hoover?

 The Dyson was to the Hoover what titanium is to stone.
 Its superior suction was obvious – the true colors of my sofa and armchairs magically reappeared.
-Instead of a bag that has to be changed and disposed of, the Dyson has a clear bin that lets you see exactly how much gunk you’ve collected.
-As the bin filled with dust and cat hair from a room I’d just “cleaned” with his old vacuum, a light appeared as if from heaven – and a voice spoke unto me, telling me that, behold, there is a better way.
+Instead of a bag that has to be changed and disposed of, the Dyson has a clear bin that lets you see exactly how much stuff you’ve collected.
+As the bin filled with dust and cat hair from a room I’d just “cleaned” with my old vacuum, a light appeared as if from heaven – and a voice spoke unto me, telling me that, behold, there is a better way.

 The Dyson surprised and delighted me in other ways.
 Like the telescoping arm that makes it easy to clean high ceilings, ceiling fans and stairs.
-And the cleaning attachments that nest conveniently into slots molded perfectly to their shapes.
+And the cleaning attachments that nest conveniently into slots molded to their shapes.
 And the design that lets the bin be emptied directly into the trash.
 Not to mention the groovy space-age colors it offers.

 OK, right.
 It’s just a vacuum cleaner, but it’s one of the smartest devices I’ve ever seen.
 I ran right out and forked over $400 for a Dyson of my own.
 Moreover, I’m telling everyone I know that this product flippin’ rules.